Demand Media shares soar as Google concerns retreat

-NEW YORK Shares of Demand Media soared as much as 20 percent on Wednesday as investors piled back into the company relieved that changes Google made to its search engine have not affected Demand as badly as feared.
+NEW YORK, Aug 10 Shares of Demand Media DMD.N soared as much as 20 percent on Wednesday as investors piled back into the company relieved that changes Google (GOOG.O) made to its search engine have not affected Demand as badly as feared.

-Demand on Tuesday reported better-than-expected second quarter results that are sending shares up on a day that is punishing the wider markets.
+Demand on Tuesday reported better-than-expected second quarter results that are sending sending shares up on a day that is punishing the wider markets.
+[ID:nN1E77719H]

 "The company appears to be absorbing the body blows from Google's algorithm changes and doesn't appear to be paralyzed," said Stifel Nicolaus & Co analyst Jordan Rohan.